-It has been a few months since I was there and I still really don’t know what to think.
-I spent two weeks there in Feburary and can only feel confident enough at this point to say that if it had been two months or two years, I’m not sure I’d understand it any more completely.
+It has been a few months since I was in Israel and I still really don’t know what to think.
+I spent two weeks there in February and can only feel confident enough at this point to say that if it had been two months or two years, I’m not sure I’d understand it any more completely.

 Though I was sick the whole time and didn’t get around as much as I wanted to, especially to the East Jerusalem side of things I was, and am still, intrigued by this place (and the food… the food!)